ScienceInsider reports that some risky flu studies that came to a halt a few years back may soon resume.

 Researchers prioritized schizophrenia risk SNPs from genome-wide association studies and used functional genomics to find transcription factor-disrupting risk SNPs.

-In Science this week: single-cell analysis of colorectal cancers finds genome-wide demethylation patterns, and more.
+In Science this week: discussion of combining immunotherapies with targeted treatments, and more.